Latent TB infection

 Once M. tuberculosis has been identified and treatment has begun, AFB smears and cultures are used to monitor the effectiveness of treatment.

-X-rays are often used as a follow-up to positive TB skin tests to look for signs of mycobacteria growth and to help determine whether someone has active tuberculosis or a latent TB infection.
+X-rays are often used as a follow-up to positive TB skin and antibody tests to look for signs of mycobacteria growth and to help determine whether someone has active tuberculosis or a latent TB infection.
 Infection with TB can cause a number of characteristic findings on x-rays, including cavities (holes) and calcification in organs such as the lungs and kidneys.
 More information on radiological tests can be found at The Royal College of Radiologists.